-Due to the drop in the demand and the competitive pricing of concrete, asphalt and guarry products in the market in recent year, operating results of the Group's construction materials and quarrying segments are worse than originally budgeted and triggered the impairment assessment.
-Based on the impairment assessment of the Group, the management considered that the total recoverable amounts of the intangible assets, comprising extraction right of rock reserve and rehabilitation costs for guarry site, and property, plant and equipment of these CGUs are less than their carrying amounts, therefore impairment losses of HK\$13,463,000 (2019: HK\$41,301,000) and HK\$30,601,000 (2019: HK\$34,484,000) in respect of intangible assets and property, plant and equipment were recognised in profit or loss for the year ended 31st December, 2020.
-At 31st December 2020, the carrying amounts of intangible assets and property, plant and equipment, net of impairment, were HK\$54,868,000 and HK\$55,221,000, respectively.
+During the year ended 31st December, 2020, due to the drop in the demand and the competitive pricing of concrete, asphalt and quarry products in the market, operating results of the Group's construction materials and quarrying segments were worse than originally budgeted and triggered the impairment assessment.
+Based on the impairment assessment of the Group, the management considered that the total recoverable amounts of the intangible assets, comprising extraction right of rock reserve and rehabilitation costs for quarry site, and property, plant and equipment of these CGUs were less than their carrying amounts, therefore impairment losses of HK\$13,463,000 and HK\$30,601,000 in respect of intangible assets and property, plant and equipment were recognised in profit or loss for the year ended 31st December, 2020.
+At 31st December, 2020, the carrying amounts of intangible assets and property, plant and equipment, net of impairment, were HK\$54,868,000 and HK\$55,221,000, respectively.

-18. INTANGIBLE ASSETS (Cont'd)
+INTANGIBLE ASSETS (Cont'd)